Updated August 2026 · Verified against Government of Saskatchewan guidelines

 Program Description

-A transferable Crown royalty and freehold production tax credit equal to 25% of eligible capital and operating costs for projects deploying first-of-kind or significantly advanced technologies (minimum TRL-7) in Saskatchewan's oil, gas, or helium sector.
-Credits are fully transferable, enabling technology companies without Crown royalties to sell credits to royalty-paying producers.
+A transferable Crown royalty and freehold production tax credit equal to 25% of eligible capital and operating costs for projects deploying first-of-kind or significantly advanced technologies (minimum TRL-7) in Saskatchewan's oil and gas sector.
+Helium and lithium eligibility was transferred to the Saskatchewan Critical Minerals Innovation Incentive (SCMII) — new helium or lithium innovation projects apply there.
+Credits are fully transferable, enabling technology companies without Crown royalties to sell credits to oil, gas and helium royalty and freehold production tax payers.
 Per-project credits are capped at $5 million on up to $20 million in eligible costs.

 Eligibility Requirements